 Obviously you don’t want to then be stuck charging one battery at a time.
 A multi-charger allows you to be charging up to 3 batteries in one go and you can also have one charging in your Gopro if you have enough cables.

-The pictures I have used are from the GoPro website so you can see all the original products but there are very many generic stores that you can also purchase quality GoPro usable products.
+The pictures I have used are from the GoPro website so you can see all the original products but there are very many generic stores that you can also purchase quality GoPro usable products and you can find many options on Amazon.
 As I said earlier, GoPro encourages users to adapt the camera to their specific needs which means there are lots of innovative products not sold by GoPro themselves.